MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/troubleshoot-aad-connect-objects-attributes.md

 However, this can be catastrophic because it triggers a complex and lengthy back-end operation to transfer SoA from local AD to Azure AD/Exchange Online for all the synced objects on the tenant.
 This operation is necessary to convert each object from DirSyncEnabled to cloud-only, and clean up all the shadow properties that are synced from on-premises AD (for example, ShadowUserPrincipalName and ShadowProxyAddresses).
 Depending on the size of the tenant, this operation can take more than 72 hours.
 Also, it’s not possible to predict when the operation will finish.
 Never use this method to troubleshoot a sync issue because this will cause additional harm and won't fix the issue.
 You'll be blocked from enabling DirSync again until this disabling operation is complete.
 Also, after you re-enable DirSync, AADC must again match all the on-premises objects with existent Azure AD objects.
 This process can be disruptive.

-The only scenarios in which this command is supported to disable DirSync are the following:
+The only scenarios in which this command is supported to disable DirSync are as follows:

 - You are decommissioning your on-premises synchronization server, and you want to continue managing your identities entirely from the cloud instead of from hybrid identities.
 - You have some synced objects in the tenant that you want to keep as cloud-only in Azure AD and remove from on-premises AD permanently.